 Hydraulic cylinder’s initial data

+What is hydraulic cylinder initial data?
 When it comes to designing a hydraulic cylinder, the most important part is to provide the designer the information about the cylinder and its requirements in advance.
 Each cylinder is its own unique entity and at Hydroline, they are always designed according to the customer’s specific and unique needs.
 Therefore, as comprehensive and accurate information about the cylinder’s requirements as possible are extremely important.
 Comprehensive output data also fastens the design and manufacturing process.

 Usually, the starting point is the cylinder’s final operating environment.
 The cylinder’s operating environment, among other things, affects if the materials need to be completely stainless or acid resistant.
 Information about the operating environment is also needed for the cylinder’s painting and other finishing operations; with the information, the designer can make sure that also the cylinder’s surface can endure the demanded usage.
 Also, the cylinder’s operating pressure and external forces set their requirements when designing a cylinder.